 However, you may have noticed that some of our product labels say “May contain traces of milk” but in our product description we’ve recommended that same product for people following a vegan diet and lifestyle.
 We’d like to explain this in more detail.

 Veganism is a way of living which strives to exclude, as far as possible and practical, all forms of exploitation of, and cruelty to, animals for food, clothing, or any other purpose.
 It means removing all animal produce, including meat, fish, poultry, eggs, animal milks, honey, and their derivatives from one’s diet.

 So why do we say “may contain traces of milk” on the products that are packed in our facility?

-The majority of our products are packed in the same building.
-However, the products which contain animal products are packed separately to the rest of our product range in a specific room, on a different floor in our building.
-We also follow a very strict clean down process after packing each product.
+The majority of our products are packed in the same building and we follow a very strict clean down process after packing each product.
 However, because of Allergen laws we err on the side of caution and display relevant allergens that the the *Food Standards Agency has laid out for us (these being Milk, Nuts, Peanuts, Sesame Seeds and Sulphites at Real Food Source), we do not pack any gluten containing products in our facility.
 However minuscule the chance of cross contamination may be, we realise the importance of making this known to the 2 million people or more who currently have food allergies in the UK.

 Where a product is packed externally by a supplier we do all the due diligence and label accordingly.
 Our coconut milk powders and all liquid goods are packed by our suppliers that do not handle dairy which is why these products do not have the “may contain traces of milk” as an allergen.